Silent Courier: UK intelligence service MI6 launches dark web portal to recruit foreign spies

 The service will require users to take significant precautions of their own to safely use it.
 A press release announcing the launch from the UK Foreign Office, which handles MI6’s communications, said: “MI6 advises individuals accessing its portal to use trustworthy VPNs and devices not linked to themselves, to mitigate risks which exist in some countries.”

-The launch comes after the outgoing chief of MI6, Sir Richard Moore, used a rare public speech in Prague in July 2023 to appeal to Russian citizens to spy for the UK.
+The launch comes after the outgoing chief of MI6, Richard Moore, used a rare public speech in Prague in July 2023 to appeal to Russian citizens to spy for the UK.
 In the same year, the CIA launched a similar online mechanism to Silent Courier, also on the Tor network, also appealing for potential spies to pass them secret information.
-Moore will use his valedictory speech – delivered this Friday in Istanbul where he served as ambassador – to launch the new service.
-“Our virtual door is open to you,”
+Moore used his valedictory speech – delivered Friday in Istanbul where he served as ambassador – to launch the new service.
+“Our virtual door is open to you,” he said.

 While the precise technology behind Silent Courier is unclear, sis.gov.uk, MI6’s website, does similarly encourage potential informants to use Tor and a VPN to contact them, and provides an online form to fill in.
 It tells users to create a new email address they can reply to.
 “Do not use a name, phone number or other data linked to your real identity when creating this account,” it adds.